 CVE-2026-9976

-An inappropriate implementation vulnerability exists within the USB component of Google Chrome prior to version 148.
+An inappropriate implementation vulnerability in the USB handling of Google Chrome may allow a remote attacker to compromise system security via malicious web content.

 Executive summary